jpasqua/MultiMon/doc/PluginGuide.md

       * A value of this type may also be used in conjunction with the `#progress` format which will display a progress bar.
 * `key`: The name of a data value that should be supplied by the Plugin framework when the screen is displayed.
 Allowed values are defined by the custom Plugin code ***or*** a system value may be used (see [below]()).
 For example, a custom Plugin that reads sensor data might have a value called "stress".
 This name may be used as a key.

-<a name="sysvalues"></a>
+<a name="datavalues"></a>
-## System Values
+## Data Values

 Any plugin (generic or custom) may access values made available by an app-wide data broker.
+Values are provided by a number of built-in sources, but can also be provided by plugins and their associated data providers.
+For example, the Blynk Weather plugin example makes all of its data available to other plugins.

+Values have names that are composed of multiple parts.
+All keys begin with a '$' followed by a single letter:

+* `$S`: Corresponds to the system namespace which contains keys for things like the current time and heap statistics
+* `$P`: Corresponds to the printer namespace which contains keys related to the printers being monitored such as the printing status and percent complete.
+* `$W`: Corresponds to the weather namespace which contains keys such as the temperature in the selected city.
+* `$E`: Corresponds to the ***extension*** namespace which is where plugins can publish their own data values.

-The values are grouped by type; for example, system values, printer values, and weather values.
-Each group has a unique prefix starting with '$'.
-The list of available values are given in the table below.
+The list of available values for `$S`, `$P`, and `$W` are given in the table below.

 | Full name | Type 	  | Description	|